zjestrella-r7/plugin-sdk-docs/SPEC.md

 #### `run` command

 The `run` command is used for running your plugin.
-When developing, please make sure you run your plugin with the `--debug` flag so that all output is displayed to `stdin/stdout`
+When developing, **please make sure you run your plugin with the `--debug` flag** so that all output is displayed to `stdin/stdout` and so triggers can be tested.

 ```bash
 docker run -i --rm  acmecorp/example --debug run < action-msg.json